Quansight-Labs/jupyter-output-spec/README.md

 Jupyter Widgets gets around this by providing a common base and [uses require.js](https://ipywidgets.readthedocs.io/en/stable/examples/Widget%20Custom.html) (in Classic Notebook and HTML pages) to let you provide custom renderers and it [uses a CDN](https://github.com/jupyter-widgets/ipywidgets/issues/1627) to grab the JS files.

 Another way to get around this is to use a more general output, like html, and just embed a bunch of JS in there that creates a DOM node and does what you want.
 However, a limitation of this is that you don't have a way to get access to the kernel, so you can't connect to comms.

+So today, to support comms on these different renderers you either have to wrap everything in Jupyter Widgets or create specialized renderers for each of these targets.

 ## Requirements